Customer story or case study? Why the difference impacts your conversion rate

 • Customer-focused story

 Don’t just take my word for it.
-When you need more proof that customer stories punch their weight, keep reading.
+When you need more proof that customer stories punch their weight, consider this research.

 Still don’t know what a customer story *looks* like?

 Your customers will have experienced a wide range of problems, worries, frustrations, and challenges before considering your product.
-And they’ll more than likely have gained a variety of different benefits from your services too.
+And they’ll more than likely have gained a variety of benefits from your services, too.
+This all serves to create a library of fascinating stories to help others build trust in you.

 One more thing.
 When created correctly, customer stories serve your business for years.
-You can use them in so many ways I’ve honestly lost count.
-Start by reading my article: 5 ways to get more eyes on your customer stories.
+You can use them in so many ways, I’ve honestly lost count.
+That said, this article highlights 23 ways, for a start.

 “OK Anna, I get it.
 Ditch the salesy case studies, embrace the engaging customer stories.”